AsyncAI/AsyncAI/README.md

-# Somone AI with one API
+# Some AI with one API

 ## Coming soon AsyncAI api by to access models